 Frontend development has multiplied in complexity and required skill level in recent years.
-I haven’t been called a script kiddie or a pixel pusher in ages.
+I haven’t been called a script kiddie or a pixel pusher in ages! (and I kind of miss it TBH).
 But that doesn’t mean I don’t still get a smug look on my face when I watch my backend friends try to center something in CSS.

-Mozilla is pulling off the biggest comeback I have ever seen in my tech career.
+Mozilla Firefox is making a comeback and starting to win back us UI devs’ hearts.
 First they championed a new language called Rust which is similar to C++ but with improved memory and (in some cases) performance.
 Then they wrote a completely greenfield, experimental browser engine named Servo from the ground up using Rust.
 Now finally that research is paying off, and Mozilla is replacing several major pieces of Firefox with the crazy fast Servo/Rust counterparts.

 Quantum CSS - code named Stylo - parallelizes the computation of CSS across multiple CPU cores.

-Quantum Render (landing in 2018) will make Firefox take full advantage of that dope multi-core graphics card sitting in your computer.
+Quantum Render (landing soon) will make Firefox take full advantage of that dope multi-core graphics card sitting in your computer.

 Quantum Compositor brings crash stability and enhanced responsiveness to Firefox.